nicoquant/PricingDerivatives/README.md

 # SolvingLinearSystems.py

-One can find a script to solve a linear system using the Cholesky decomposition method.
+One can find a script to solve a linear system using the Cholesky decomposition method.The program is not efficient (the running time for high dimentional matrix is high).

 Note: I am aware that errors/ wrong implementations are possible and I please you to send me an email if you notice an (some) error(s).
 It would be very helpful, and will help me to improve myself.
 Here is my mail address: nicolas.manelli013@gmail.com